 Stung Preah Srok Preschool was one of the rural preschools established by KAKO.
 While now administered by the Cambodian Government, the quality of education and support for the students at Stung Preah Srok declined due to lack of public funds.

-Our support, along with our partner, KAKO, restored the quality of the school by ensuring that class sizes are manageable, teacher training and development programmes continue and basic healthcare and nutritional supplements are provided.
+Our support, along with our partner, KAKO, restored the quality of the school by ensuring that class sizes are manageable, providing teacher training, salaries and workshops, supplying educational materials, fruit and soymilk, basic health education and monitoring and administrative support.

 In November 2015, the Cambodian Government took over the operation of the Stung Preah Srok preschool.
 We believed this was a big win for the community and the long-term sustainability of the project.